dominictarr/forkdb/readme.markdown

     --dbdir    directory to use for db

-forkdb create --key=KEY --prev [ --key=... --hash=... ] ...
+forkdb create KEY {--prev=HASH ...}

   Create a new document with content from stdin under KEY.
-  Set pointers to previous content with a "prev" key in json or with `--prev [ ... ]` subarg syntax.
+  Set pointers to previous content with "--prev".
+To point back at multiple documents (a merge), use --prev more than once.

-  Omit `--prev` if there are no pointers.

 forkdb list {--lt=LT, --gt=GT, --limit=LIMIT}

   List all the document metadata in the database.